LanceMcCarthy/GoldenClouds/index.md

 The property lines have a boundary marked by a wired fence, _please stay within these bounds for your safety and security_.
 For example, the lot down the hill has domesticated animals (cows), please do not climb over the fence to take photos as this is very dangerous and very steep.

+You are free to walk on the road for as far as you'd like, this is a popular activity of many guests.
+It's a nice light-to-moderate exercise with several spots along the way to see the entire valley from different angles.

 ### Pets

-If you have pets with you, we strongly recommend initially having them on a leash while out in the backyard for a few reasons:
+If you have pets with you, we strongly recommend initially having them on a leash while out in the backyard.
+This is for a few reasons:

 * The fences will not keep an untrained or determined dog inside the property.
 * The neighbor on the left has an old yellow Golden Retriever dog.
   * It's relatively timid and stays away from people.
   * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
 Don't be concerned, it gives up after 10 or 15 minutes.
-* Occasionally, a couple of the neighborhood's small dogs go on a field trip together and hike through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
-  * They pass through in a couple minutes.
+* Occasionally, a couple of the neighborhood's small dogs go on a field trip together and hike through everyone's yards on the street (these are the same little guys who lay in the middle of the road).
+They pass through in a couple minutes.
 Although they may appear to be friendly, do not engage... just ignore them.

 > **🐶** Since we don't know how your pet behaves; the property owners and Airbnb cannot assume responsiblility for your animal's actions.
 Thus, we urge caution and play it safe at first.